 PAIS, Public Affairs Information Service, indexes issues in the public debate through selective coverage of publications from more than 120 countries.
 Includes journal articles, books, government documents, statistical information, grey literature, research reports, conference papers, web content, and more, on a variety of subjects.

 Covers the Published International Literature On Traumatic Stress.
 Includes citations to literature on post-traumatic stress disorder (PTSD) and other mental-health sequelae of traumatic events, without disciplinary, linguistic, or geographical limitations.
 Sponsored by the U.S. Department of Veterans Affairs.

 Also freely available through U.S. Veterans Affairs.

 Indexes and abstracts articles from more than 450 journals in all areas of social work, including theory and practice, areas of service, social issues, and social problems.
 Also includes access to The Register of Clinical Social Workers, a directory of clinical social workers in the United States that contains contact information, education and employment history, and practice and licensing information.
 Only a few people can use this database at one time.

-Indexes and abstracts nearly 2,000 journals in all subdisciplines of sociology, over 300 of which have full text.
-Also includes 550 full-text books and monographs and 6,700 conference papers.
+Indexes and abstracts thousands of journals in all subdisciplines of sociology, many in full text.
+Also includes full-text books, monographs, and conference papers.
 Topics include anthropology, criminal justice, ethnic & racial studies, gender studies, social work, and urban studies, among others.
-Coverage for some "core" titles begins in 1895, but most coverage begins in the mid-1990s.
+Coverage for some "core" titles begins in the early 1880s, but most coverage begins in the late 1990s.

 This web-based mapping and data analysis application enables users to develop interactive thematic maps and reports using demographic, business, and marketing data variables by state, county, city/place, ZIP code, census tract, block group, or custom area.
 Additional modules include: